BEST HOVERBOARDS | 2018

 Is it great quality?
 Yes, but that quality doesn’t come with an assurance of having a warranty just in case you have concerns with the product.
 Although it may be one of the most popular boards, it will never best the #1 hoverboard due to not being enclosed with LG battery cells.

-The Swagtron T6 hoverboard is an up and coming UL 2272 certified self-balancing scooter that is now available on Amazon.
+The Swagtron T6 hoverboard is an up and coming UL 2272 certified self-balancing scooter.
 It comes in three colors and sports all terrain tires.

 While we like the styling and overall quality of the Swagtron, it's still the new kid on the block and hasn't been tested for its durability over time.
 We will withhold judgement until more reviews come in.